 Following a $28 million renovation, the 108-year-old Valentine Theatre reopened in 1999 and has been the cultural center for northwest Ohio and southeast Michigan ever since.
 Be sure to sign up for their newsletter and take in a show or two.

-For the 66th consecutive season, the Toledo Symphony will bring music to the regions of Northwest Ohio and Southeast Michigan.
-TSO continues its mission of service and quality and present over 400 performances to nearly 300,000 music listeners annually.
+For the 72nd consecutive season, the Toledo Symphony will bring music to the regions of Northwest Ohio and Southeast Michigan.
+TSO continues its mission of service and quality and presents over 200 performances to nearly 260,000 music listeners annually.

 Founded in 1976, Theater League is a not-for-profit, tax-exempt, community-based performing arts organization dedicated to the development of professional legitimate theater, both as a cultural and an educational resource.